ACME: Asynchronous Computing Made Easy

 [BSD 3-Clause "New" or "Revised" License](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_(%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22)).

-ACME relies on the concurrent processing library [Dask](https://docs.dask.org/en/latest/>)
+ACME relies heavily on the concurrent processing library [dask](https://docs.dask.org/en/latest/>)

 and was primarily designed to facilitate the use of [SLURM](https://slurm.schedmd.com/documentation.html)

-is fully supported as well.
-ACME is based on the parallelization engine used in [SyNCoPy](http://www.syncopy.org/) and
+is fully supported too.
+ACME is itself used as the parallelization engine of [SyNCoPy](http://www.syncopy.org/).

 ## Installation